The 60sThe 60s The 60s decade

 Peggy Fleming San Jose Cal, ice figure skater (Olympic-gold-1968) (1948)

-Events: VP Nixon nominated for pres at Republican convention in Chicago (1960)
+Events: VP Nixon nominated for president at Republican convention in Chicago (1960)

 Martin Luther King Jr jailed in Albany Georgia (1962)